nghiamphan/transformer/README.md

 -   Vanilla transformer with reverse and modification 1, as described in [section 2 of Analysis & Improvement](#vanilla-improvement-section-2)
 -   Vanilla transformer with reverse and modification 2, as described in [section 3 of Analysis & Improvement](#vanilla-improvement-section-3)

 All the training and testing data are the same.
-All parameters of those models are kept the same as follows:
+In the entire dataset, about 75% of the inputs have actual length = 5 and the rest have actual length < 5.
+All the parameters of those models are kept the same as follows:

 -   actual vocab_size = 9 (tokens 1 to 9)
 -   embed_dim = 512